Plan for the SMS Provider

 For the administration service REST API:

 Every SMS Provider attempts to install the administration service, which requires a certificate.
 This service has a dependency on IIS to bind that certificate to HTTPS port 443.
 If you enable Enhanced HTTP, then the site binds that certificate using IIS APIs.
 If your site uses PKI, you need to manually bind a PKI certificate in IIS on the SMS Provider.
-Starting in version 2002, the site automatically uses the site's self-signed certificate.
+Unless the server already has a PKI-based certificate, the site automatically uses the site's self-signed certificate.

 When you install a site, you automatically install the first SMS Provider for the site.
 You can specify any of the following supported locations for the SMS Provider: